skyformat99/flow-rt/doc/02_basics.md

 ### Signal
 Is data which is getting exchanged between entities.

+Flow knows three types of signals
+#### Unicast
+Is a directed signal from entity a to entity b

+#### Anycast
+Is a request directed to all entities within one or more spaces receptive to that certain kind of anycast.
+However this request can be accepted by only one entity.
+Anycasts are not via working non confirming junctions.

+#### Multicast
+Is a cast directed to all entities within one or more spaces receptive to that certain kind of multicast.
+All possible and reachable destination entities are receiving multicasts.

 ### Entity
 Equals to actor model's actor.
 It receives signals which are triggering some functionality.
 Also it can send signals to other entities.